Main challenges when deploying a unified communications plan

 Then your goal is helping your employees moving between spaces without having to learn a new interface.

 While you may not use the same equipment to run your unified communications plans, you want to make sure that your GUI design stays the same.

 The best strategy is to keep it simple and provide the options to switch from a complex user interface to a rather basic one.

 Now that you’ve got a simple but functional UI, it’s time to integrate your solution with a cloud, on-premise or hybrid user environment to ensure that each component works like a well-oiled machine.

-To successfully adopt a unified communications plan, you need to integrate all the components i.e. the hardware, software, user environment, infrastructure, and network.
+To successfully adopt a unified communications plan, you need to create an infrastructure aimed to integrate all the components i.e. the hardware, software, user environment, infrastructure, and network.
 You must get this right because one misstep could mean the end of your unified communication plans.

 The other challenge you need to overcome to deploy your unified communication successfully is to understand your security requirements.
 By definition, a unified communication plan requires applications to be in constant contact with each other across secure networks with firewalls.